AdvickV/AdvickV/README.md

     <img width="360" height="300" alt="Computer" src="computer.gif">
 </div>
 <br>
 <p> Hi!
-I am Advick, a middle school student who has and has a passion for technology and a goal to become an entrepreneur.
+I am Advick, a middle school student who has and has a passion for technology and an ambition to become a tech entrepreneur.
 I ❤️ <strong>Computer Vision</strong> and <strong>App Development.</strong><p>

 <!-- Skills -->
 <h2>Skills</h2>